azarz/gentriNet/report/README.md

 # Report (french)

-Document in which I have writtent the summary of my internship at uOttawa.
-WORK IN PROGRESS
+Document in which I have written the summary of my internship at uOttawa.